Louisville and Jefferson County Kentucky rent assistance.

 South Louisville Community Ministries has everything from a homeless shelter to programs that help with rent for tenants with an eviction or pay or quit notice.
 The location at 415 West Ashland Avenue, Louisville, KY 40214 is a faith based, non-judgmental charity.
 They try to meet immediate needs around housing, rent or utility disconnection prevention, food, meals, and more.
 Call (502) 361-7763

 East Louisville Community Ministry – Get access to emergency financial assistance, including help paying rent.
 Dial (502) 561-0722.
 Other programs offered include utility payment assistance, food, and other forms of financial aid.

 Legal Aid Society, Inc. – This pro-bono law firm offers free legal advice, including support for landlord tenant issues and potential evictions.
+Or learn about housing regulations and get help with landlord repair issues or regulations around rental units.
 Lawyers can offer free advice and support to tenants facing homelessness or an eviction.
 There may also be other representation to clients who meet poverty guidelines.
 Call 502-584-1254.